OP-TED/ted-xml-data-converter/ted-elements-not-convertible.md

 This table lists the elements defined in the TED R.2.0.9 schema for Contract Notices, but whose data cannot be converted to any data structures in eForms.

 This table is under development.
 Elements used in Contract Award Notices and PINs have not been considered yet.
+DATE_AWARD_SCHEDULED is present in PINs (F01, F04, F21 and F22)

 | TED Element | TED schema | Content format Usage | Description | Reason for inability to convert |
 | --- | --- | --- | --- | --- |